golioth/docs/docs/services/5-lightdb-stream/2-sending-data.md

 >
 > /.s/location

 To demonstrate the operations here, let's imagine that we are tracking an asset using an IoT device.
-The location data from our device is going to periodically pushed to a Light DB Stream.
+The location data from our device is going to periodically pushed to a LightDB Stream.

 ### Parameters and attributes that are known: